 What is the standard warranty on my board?

 All O’Shea iSUP’s come with a 1 year manufacturers warranty, which is upgradable (for free) by registering your purchase on this site.

-The warranty is for manufacturing defects.
+The warranty covers all workmanship and/or manufacturing defects.
 For further details – click here.